Vyral/base-template/_posts/2019-02-14-which-home-design-trends-will-be-in-and-out-in-2019.md

 {% include youtube.html %}

-Today we’ll forecast the home design trends and features that we expect to become popular in 2019, as well as those that will fade from the spotlight.
+<p style="text-align: center;"><em>Today we’ll forecast the home design trends and features that we expect to become popular in 2019, as well as those that will fade from the spotlight.</em></p>

 **Here are a few predictions of what home design trends are going to be in demand this year according to surveys and studies:**